-- 1. Conduct continuity of operations training for staff and line crews. - 2.
-Exercise the Continuity of Operations Plan (COOP) on a quarterly basis

-4. Conduct internal preparedness campaigns to create a culture of individual and family resilience to disasters
+- 2. Refine the Continuity of Operations Plan (COOP) in order to improve its ability to support disaster management - 3.
+Conduct internal preparedness campaigns to create a culture of individual and family resilience to disasters

 Objective 5-2: Prepare the Fire District for a regional response to a large disaster